Credit card debt relief helps you pay off credit card debt for less than you owed.

 If you have debts you can't pay, the first step is to get organized.
 Take a moment to sort out the following:

 Debt collectors are well aware that they can't get something out of you when you've got nothing.
 Their goal is to get as much of what you owe as possible, even if it's less than the total amount.
-They're looking to get partial payment, rather than nothing at all.
+They're looking to get partial

 This means that there's room to negotiate, although debt collectors can prove to be tough adversaries.
 They have already heard every excuse in the book and are a tough nut to crack.